mrevilme/node-elk/README.md

 ## Usage

+First, install the npm package.

+	$ npm install elk

-First, include and create an instance with your username and password.
+Then, include and create an instance with your username and password.

-	var Elk = require("./lib/elk").Elk;
+	var Elk = require("elk").Elk;

 	var instance = new Elk({
   	  username  : "USER",